cirosantilli/china-dictatorship/FAQ.md

 1. You can't do anything about it.

     I don't like this argument, but in the end, this is what all politics comes down to: power.

-    I recognize that in that sense, I may be similar to the CCP.
+    I recognize that in that sense, I may be similar to the CCP and any other political party.

 ## You are not Chinese, you have been brainwashed by the USA know nothing about China